David Haye Wants A Record-Breaking Bout With Anthony Joshua in 2018

 “We have always been on different pages,” Haye said to SkySports regarding Bellew.
 “I won’t be holding my breath for that one.
 If it’s supposed to happen it will happen, but at the moment I wouldn’t put money on it,” Haye finished.

-Haye won’t have any easy time against Joshua in the event he gets the fight he wants; the current belt-holder with the World Boxing Association, the International Boxing Federation, and the International Boxing Organization stands at an imposing 6’6″, and will get plenty of training in before 2018 as he continues to defend his title against the likes of Kubrat Pulev of Bulgaria.
+Haye won’t have any easy time against Joshua in the event he gets the fight he wants.
+The current belt-holder with the World Boxing Association, the International Boxing Federation, and the International Boxing Organization stands at an imposing 6’6″, and he will get plenty of training in before 2018 as he continues to defend his title against the likes of Kubrat Pulev of Bulgaria.

-Haye, who previously won glamor with an impressive record of 28 victories, 26 of which were knockouts, with only three defeats remains confident in his skills regardless of his injury.
+Haye, who previously won fame with an impressive record of 28 victories, 26 of which were knockouts, with only three defeats, remains confident in his skills regardless of his injury.

 “If I can have two fights back and work my way up the rankings, then it will be up to Joshua to give the fans one of the biggest fights ever in the UK,” Haye concluded, per SkySports.

-[Featured image by Justin Setterfield/Getty Images]
+[Featured Image by Justin Setterfield/Getty Images]